magnaprog/minicontest2/README.md

 ![Game Layout](docs/game_layout.png)

-This image shows the initial setup of the game, highlighting the positions and states of the agents and the layout of the game environment.

 ## Getting Started
 1. Clone the repository and cd into the src directory.
 2. To run the Python simulation with the various algorithms, use the following command: